clouddrove/terraform-aws-eks-addons/addons/cert-manager/README.md

-# Metrics Server Helm Chart
+# Certification Manager Helm Chart

-Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through [Metrics API](https://github.com/kubernetes/metrics) for use by [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler/).
-Metrics API can also be accessed by `kubectl top`, making it easier to debug autoscaling pipelines.
+Certification Manager is a Kubernetes addon to automate the management and issuance of TLS certificates from various issuing sources.
+It will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiry..

 ## Installation
-Below terraform script shows how to use Metrics-Server Terraform Addon, A complete example is also given [here](https://github.com/clouddrove/terraform-helm-eks-addons/blob/master/_examples/complete/main.tf).
+Below terraform script shows how to use Certification Manager Terraform Addon, A complete example is also given [here](https://github.com/clouddrove/terraform-helm-eks-addons/blob/master/_examples/complete/main.tf).
 ```hcl
 module "addons" {
   source  = "clouddrove/eks-addons/aws"